awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithDBClusterParamGroups.md

 You can copy custom DB cluster parameter groups that you create\.
 Copying a parameter group is a convenient solution when you have already created a DB cluster parameter group and you want to include most of the custom parameters and values from that group in a new DB cluster parameter group\.
 You can copy a DB cluster parameter group by using the AWS CLI [copy\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-parameter-group.html) command or the RDS API [CopyDBClusterParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html) operation\.

-After you copy a DB cluster parameter group, wait at least 5 minutes before creating your first DB cluster that uses that DB cluster parameter group as the default parameter group\.
-Doing this allows Amazon RDS to fully complete the copy action before the parameter group is used as the default for a new DB cluster\.
-You can use the **Parameter Groups** option of the [Amazon RDS console](https://console.aws.amazon.com/rds/) or the [describe\-db\-cluster\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-cluster-parameters.html) command to verify that your DB cluster parameter group is created\.
+After you copy a DB cluster parameter group, wait at least 5 minutes before creating a DB cluster that uses that DB cluster parameter group\.
+Doing this allows Amazon RDS to fully copy the parameter group before it is used by the new DB cluster\.
+You can use the **Parameter groups** page in the [Amazon RDS console](https://console.aws.amazon.com/rds/) or the [describe\-db\-cluster\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-cluster-parameters.html) command to verify that your DB cluster parameter group is created\.

 **Note**
 You can't copy a default parameter group\.
 However, you can create a new parameter group that is based on a default parameter group\.